Four4Two/fury-mainnet/README.md

 8. Fill in the address and amount of ufury you expect to receive in the vesting account

-Example: If you expect to receive 100,000 KAVA
+Example: If you expect to receive 100,000 Fury

-  * Subtract 50 KAVA, which was allocated to your validator
+  * Subtract 50 Fury, which was allocated to your validator
-  * multiply by 10^6 to convert KAVA to ufury
+  * multiply by 10^6 to convert Fury to ufury
   * (100000 - 50) * 10^6 = 99950000000 ufury

 ```json